spencertipping/tau/doc/pi0-gc-algorithm.md

 "Minimize flags" needs some context.
 Due to [splicing](pi0-gc-splicing.md), flagged objects impact mark effort but not compaction time.
 In particular, any value with a flag creates _O(n₁ + n₂ + ...)_ effort, where _n₁_ is the number of elements in the value's parent, _n₂_ in the element's grandparent, etc. Most of this is low-impact work -- just checking flag bits and skipping values -- but it's all opportunity for cache misses.

+### Downward tenuring
+Values placed early in the generation should be tenured first on the grounds that they are older -- a poor man's cycle count.
+We may then decide to leave a remnant of the live set in the newer generation to avoid over-tenuring.
+This splitting must obey the old→new restriction, which happens naturally if we follow the age gradient.

+### Oldest generation
+Resized per compaction to some function of the live-set size, probably 2x.
+Oldgen is large and rarely resized, so we probably want to balance return-memory-to-system with spend-time-tracing.
+This is especially relevant when memory usage fluctuates.

 ### Inlining preference
 A large, multiply-referenced value has multiple potential inlining sites.
 We may prefer one of these over the others due to various factors, but first let's outline some invariants: